 5.1 (C.1) Apply Data Extraction Strategy and (C.2) Consolidate Results

-The objective of these activities is to extract data from the selected primary studies and consolidate the findings.This, the set of 10 primary studies were analyzed for the data extraction process, and a form was filled for each paper.
+The objective of these activities is to extract data from the selected primary studies and consolidate the findings.
+Hence, the set of 10 primary studies were analyzed for the data extraction process, and a form was filled for each paper.
 Each paper received a unique identifier in the data extraction form.

 5.2 (C.3) Analyze Consolidated Results

-The objective of this activity is to analyze the consolidated data to provide a classification and review results.Our analysis starts with a summary of the demographic data for the primary studies and proceeds to discussing the results according to the aforementioned research questions.
+The objective of this activity is to analyze the consolidated data to provide a classification and review results.
+The analysis starts with a summary of the demographic data for the primary studies and proceeds to discussing the results according to the aforementioned research questions.

 5.2.1 Demographic Data

 This section describes important information such as where, when and who published the selected papers.
-Table 5 shows the segmented by type of publication.
+Table 5 shows the segmented papers by type of publication.
 Half of the papers are conference articles and half of the studies are journal articles.

 Table 5.
 Selected papers segmented by type of publication.